raspberrypilearning/lego-plotter/en/step_3.md

 --- task ---

 Run your code.
-This conditional test will be preventing the motor from turning from a negative value to a positive one **without** passing through 180 degrees (and vice versa).
+These conditional tests will prevent the motor from changing from a negative value to a positive one by passing through 180 degrees (and vice versa).

 --- /task ---